kristihchinen/kristihchinen.github.io/essays/RadGrad.md

 When I first transferred to Manoa from the community college it was during the pandemic.
 Practically Spring of 2022 is my first time stepping foot on campus.
 I do not know any of the clubs that are offered or the various opportunities that are available to us.
 Radgrad has helped me to get a better understanding of the different opportunities.
 It takes my interests and goals into consideration and is able to give me a list of opportunities tailored to me.
 Radgrad has also helped me to plan my remaining semesters while adding in the different opportunities I can take advantage of.

 # It is Rad
+Radgrad has helped me out a lot because I am able to clearly map out my future.
+It gives me a sense of direction and reassures me that what I am doing is best suited for me rather than doing what everyone else is doing.